 - City of Ottawa (Social and Community Support)

-These forms can be saved or printed so that they can be filled out.
-If you need assistance in accessing a form, having it printed or help filling it out please contact our Service Access team at 613-748-1788 or drop into our Resource Room.
+These documents can be saved or printed so that they can be filled out.
+If you need assistance in accessing a document, printing it or need help filling it out, please contact our Service Access/Intake team at 613-748-1788 or drop into our Resource Room.

 We invite you to browse through the information available.
 You can search the database by subject or agency.
 You can also print the information you find.

-If you would like more information about these services or you cannot find the service you need please call Service Coordination at 613-748-1788, drop in to our resource room or send us a message at email@example.com.
+If you would like more information about these services or you cannot find the service you need please call SCS at 613-748-1788, drop in to our resource room or send us a message at email@example.com.

-Transfer Payment Agencies (TPA) are public non-profit organizations, directly funded by the Ministry of Community and Social Services (MCSS) and/or the Ministry of Children and Youth Services (MCYS).
+Transfer Payment Resources (TPR) are public non-profit organizations, directly funded by the Ministry of Children, Community and Social Services (MCCSS).
 These agencies are governed by a volunteer Board of Directors.
-The Board is mandated by MCSS and/or MCYS to offer services and/or programs to the community.
+The Board is mandated by MCCSS to offer services and/or programs to the community.
 Service contracts are signed between the parties and describe the nature of the services offered.

 - L’Arche Ottawa